-Right on the beautiful white cliffs of Beacon Hill; I present to you a three-bedroom oceanfront condo for sale within a four-apartment building sharing a common pool.
+Right on the beautiful limestone cliffs of Beacon Hill; I present to you a three-bedroom oceanfront condo for sale within the upscale Bay View Condos community.

 This is a spectacular true waterfront condo with 3 bedrooms, 3 bathrooms plus private off-street parking.